Andrew-Ochieng/Andrew-Ochieng/README.md

 * 🚀 I enjoy turning ideas into functional software applications, learning new technologies and mentoring upcoming techees.

-* I have over 2+ years of experience designing and building software to enhance end-user functionality.
+* 🥑 I have over 2+ years of experience designing and building software applications that enhance end-user functionality.

 * 🌱 Logic, Design, Communication and Teamwork are my greatest strengths.